-To apply a species label to a file, with the file open in the spectrogram window, click on the desired species label from the list.
+To apply a manual species label to a file, with the file open in the spectrogram window, click on the desired species label from the list.
 You can add more than one label per file.
 When you move to the next file, a prompt will appear to ask if you would like to save your changes, click the Save button to save your species label to the metadata of the file.
-The species label will be displayed next to the file duration in the Project Panel, and also in the Metadata Panel.
-To remove a species label from a file, click on the label in the species list with the file open.
-Alternatively, you can batch remove species labels, see REMOVING METADATA.
+The species label will be displayed next to the file duration in the Project Panel (if Manual Species ID is a heading), and also in the Metadata Panel.